BryanJ1ang/chess-spring/README.md

 I grew up playing Chess with my dad and for as long as I can remember, I've almost always lost.
 Sadly, I still lose more than I win, playing against him even today, but hopefully, my Chess engine can beat him.

 ## Features
-- AI Chess Engine for singleplayer mode
+- Singleplayer mode against AI opponent
   - Supports as many concurrent games as the server can handle (haven't stress tested it)
-- Server-side game logic and validation
 - Real-time online multiplayer (play againt your friend)
   - Note: multiplayer currently only supports 1 game at a time.
 Any client that selects multiplayer will be connected to the same game.
 (Game is refreshed when a single client disconnects)
+- Server-side game logic and validation

 ## Technologies
 - Java